-Risk Impact Mitigation Operational Risk · The Company implements robust internal controls, conducts regular risk assessments, and invests in technology and resources to bolster cyber security, prevent fraud and cyber attacks Regulatory Risk Non-compliance with regulations can result in legal or regulatory penalties, damaging the Company's reputation, and resulting in loss of clients or business opportunities.
-3 1 11 Human Capital Risk A shortage of skilled talent can impact the Company's ability to deliver quality services to clients and negatively impact its business performance.
-Technology Risk A technology failure or security breach can impact the Company's ability to deliver The Company invests in technology and cyber security measures, conducts regular risk assessments, and maintains business continuity plans.
+Risk Impact Mitigation Operational Risk Operational failures or breaches can negatively impact the Company's reputation and financial position, leading to legal or regulatory penalties.
+Regulatory Risk Non-compliance with regulations can result in legal or regulatory penalties, damaging the Company's reputation, and resulting in loss of clients or business opportunities. changes, ensuring compliance with all applicable Human Capital Risk A shortage of skilled talent can impact the Company's ability to deliver quality services to clients and negatively impact its business performance. training and development programmes, provides Technology Risk A technology failure or security breach can impact the Company's ability to deliver services to clients, resulting in financial losses, and damage to its reputation. security measures, conducts regular risk Counterparty Risk The Company is exposed to counterparty risk when it enters into transactions with other parties, such as financial institutions or clients.
 Liquidity Risk Inadequate liquidity can result in the Company being unable to meet its obligations or take advantage of business opportunities.